It’s funny, how when you are looking back from day to day it looks like nothing changes but looking back over a year you see that everything has.

 That a brief moment of time can be the most beautiful.

-That the only person that I should be try to be better than is me yesterday.
+That the only person that I should be trying to be better than is me yesterday.

 That seasons come and seasons go.